weacast/weacast/packages/docs/about/showcase.md

 ## Demo application

-You can find the source code of our web application demo in the [weacast](https://github.com/weacast/weacast) repository.
-It mainly depends on:
-* [weacast-api](https://github.com/weacast/weacast-api) module providing the backend API
+You can find the source code of our web application demo in the [weacast-app](https://github.com/weacast/weacast-app) repository, which mainly provides frontend objects for mapping.
+It depends on the [weacast API](https://github.com/weacast/weacast) module providing the backend services.
-* [weacast-client](https://github.com/weacast/weacast-client) module providing the frontend objects for mapping

 ::: warning
-[weacast-client](https://github.com/weacast/weacast-client) module will not evolve anymore (see discussion [here](https://github.com/weacast/weacast-client/issues/6)) and will only be maintained for the purpose of our [demo application](https://github.com/weacast/weacast).
+The demo application is not actively maintained.
 If you'd like to build client applications using Weacast you'd better use the client API layer in the [core module](https://github.com/weacast/weacast-core) and dedicated map engine modules like our [Leaflet plugin](https://github.com/weacast/weacast-leaflet).
 :::

 On our demo weather data is gathered from the GFS (NCEP) and ARPEGE (Météo France) forecast models.
 The map shows: